 A player will sometimes try to take the kick quickly to catch the defense out before they’re ready.
 When they do this, there is a higher chance that the ball will not have come to a complete stop before they kick it.

 By slowing down and making sure the ball is stationary before it’s kicked, all the players are given time to get into position and be ready to contest the corner kick.

 3. The ball is in play when it is kicked and clearly moves; it does not need to leave the corner area

-The thinking is that by kicking the ball straight into the penalty area there is a chance that the other team could get the ball rather than someone their own team.
+The thinking is that by kicking the ball straight into the penalty area, there is a chance that the other team could get the ball rather than someone on their own team.
 And the opposition has a much higher chance of scoring a goal if they have the ball!

 4. The corner flag must not be moved

 At no point in a soccer game must the corner flag be moved.
-They are not an optional item in a game and they must stay in position for the duration of the game.
+They are not optional items in a game, and they must stay in position for the duration of the game.

 It is acceptable for a player to return the corner flag to its position if it has fallen over or been moved accidentally.

 5. Opponents must remain at least 10 yds (9.15 m) from the corner arc until the ball is in play